-Since the doctor has me on a very low-carb diet, it's a challenge finding different foods that are also appetizing and that I will like.
-Being Italian, I love my pasta and pizza and Italian garlic bread, but can't eat any of it anymore.
-Not for a long time anyhow.
+Since the doctor put me on a very low-carb diet, it's been a challenge finding healthy foods that are also appetizing and that I will like.
+Being Italian, I love my pasta and pizza and garlic bread, but I can't eat any of it anymore.
+Not for a long time, anyhow.

 I came across this clam chowder that looked so good, but it had a lot of potatoes in it.
 I used only one little potato.
 It also called for shrimp, but I didn't want that either; I was hungry for clam chowder.
 So I tweaked a few things in the original recipe and made it my own.
 Remember—you can tweak any recipe to make it your own if you don't like a certain ingredient in it.
 The base of it must be kept the same, however.

-I hope you enjoy this one.
+I hope you enjoy this recipe.
 It's easy to make and doesn't take long at all.
-If you chop your vegetables ahead of time and store them in an airtight container or a zip lock bag and in the refrigerator, then when you are making the chowder, then it won't take long to put together.
+If you chop your vegetables ahead of time and store them in an airtight container or a zip lock bag and in the refrigerator, then it won't take long to put this chowder together.